espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

         };
         // Set posedge delay to generator A mcpwm_generator_set_dead_time(mcpwm_gen_a, mcpwm_gen_a, &dt_config);
-        // NOTE: This is invalid, you can't apply the posedge delay to another generator mcpwm_generator_set_dead_time(mcpwm_gen_b, mcpwm_gen_b, &dt_config);
+        // NOTE: This is invalid, you can not apply the posedge delay to another generator mcpwm_generator_set_dead_time(mcpwm_gen_b, mcpwm_gen_b, &dt_config);

-    However, you can apply `posedge delay` to generator A and `negedge delay` to generator B. You can also set both `posedge delay` and `negedge delay` for generator A, while letting generator B bypass the dead time module.
+    However, you can apply ``posedge delay`` to generator A and ``negedge delay`` to generator B. You can also set both ``posedge delay`` and ``negedge delay`` for generator A, while letting generator B bypass the dead time module.

 .. note::